shljsl75891/namaste-react/04_ShowCode/README.md

 - The layout, styles, and other properties of UI elements are defined in a configuration file or database, which can be easily modified without requiring changes to the codebase.
 This approach makes it easier to customize the UI for different use cases or user groups, without the need for extensive coding.

 - The configuration file or database may also define the data sources and the data to be displayed in the UI, as well as the interactions and behavior of the UI components.
 This allows for greater flexibility and adaptability of the UI to different use cases, as the configuration data can be easily modified or replaced without affecting the underlying application logic

+## **Why React is so fast ? in my own words** [Reference](https://react.dev/learn/preserving-and-resetting-state)

+- React is fast because of its core efficient and performant diff. algortithm - React Fiber
+- React creates a virtual dom of whole HTML dom in memory, because finding out the difference between two HTML doms and manipulating it in the browser on the go is very heavy and inefficient.
+So, react creates a virtual DOM of fiber nodes made up of react elements (normal JS objects) in memory, which is representation of actual DOM of html nodes which the browser paints.
+- Then, on every interaction on UI, React triggers its core algortithm by the help of setState dispatch actions, after which react creates a new copy of VDOM, and do all manipulations on it.
+Then, compares the new virtual dom with previous virtual dom and then only, ReactDOM changes that final difference in the required part of actual HTML DOM using native DOM Manipulation Web APIs, which can easily be repainted by browser performantly.
+- React use `type` as string for html elements and functions for react components in its render tree.
+Using this, react understands which is reusable and which needs to change.
+- React makes sure, that it needs to touch the HTML DOM as less as it can and do all manipulations on virtual dom before-hand and then, only re-render the actual dom.
+Thus, it keeps the UI layer and data layer in sync smoothly.